smikhalevski/doubter/README.md

 // → Shape<string>
 ```

-You can also use refinements to [narrow](https://www.typescriptlang.org/docs/handbook/2/narrowing.html) the output type
+Or use refinements to [narrow](https://www.typescriptlang.org/docs/handbook/2/narrowing.html) the output type of the
-of the shape:
+shape:

 ```ts
 d.string().refine((val): val is 'foo' | 'bar' => val === 'foo' || val === 'bar')